thanm/cabi-testgen/README.md

 ## What the generated code looks like

-The first generated file is genChecker.go, which contains function that look like
+The first generated file is genChecker.go, which contains function that look something like this (simplified):

 ```
 type StructF4S0 struct {